brubster/splashy-squid/README.md

 # Splashy Squid

-A Flappy Bird clone that takes place under the sea!
+A Flappy Bird clone - under the sea!

-Made with the [Godot](https://godotengine.org) 4.2 game engine.
+Made with the [Godot](https://godotengine.org) (4.2) game engine.

+Play on the web at [https://brubster.itch.io/splashy-squid].

 ## Gameplay